Protect Florida Springs Tag Grants

 “Protect Florida Springs” Grant Size

 Grant requests up to $75,000 will be considered.
 The applicant’s ability to procure matching funds from other sources may have bearing on the possibility of being funded but is not a prerequisite.
 Multi-year projects will be considered, but funding is generally awarded for 12-month intervals.
-The project period is January 1, 2021 to December 1, 2021 (12 months).
+The project period will be from January 1, 2022 to December 31, 2022 (12 months).

 |Project Name||Grant Amount|

 |All Accessible Glass Bottom Boat for Silver Springs State Park||$20,000|

 |Springs Protection Behavior Change Videos||$12,000|

 |Ecological Health Assessment at Seven Outstanding Florida Springs on the Suwannee River||$40,000|

 |W. Panhandle SPRINGSWATCH TAG Grant Propoal FSI_2021_22||$10,200|

 |The Story of Florida Water: A permanent exhibition at the state's natural history museum||$20,000|